 To check the applicant statistics, you can click on them to access the applicants tab in the recruitment module.
 Below, we’ll elaborate on their meaning:

-• Views: Refers to the number of views on page.recman.
+• Views: Refers to the number of views on the career page.

-• Applicants: The total number of candidates that have applied to this job post.
+• Applicants: The total number of candidates who have applied to this job post.

 • Hired: The number of applicants set as Hired.